juychen/juychen.github.io/docs/3_Nextflow/NextflowInstall.md

 ## Install Nextflow

-Nextflow can be installed by following the instructions at https://www.nextflow.io/docs/latest/getstarted.html.
+Nextflow can be installed by following the instructions at [Nextflow Installation Guide](https://www.nextflow.io/docs/latest/getstarted.html).
 If you are using OS X/Linux, you can run the commands below to install it immediately.

 ```shell
 wget -qO- https://get.nextflow.io | bash